U.S. accuses Cuba of using Americas summit controversy as propaganda ploy

 Adding to weeks of Cuban criticism, President Miguel Diaz-Canel told lawmakers on Monday a "country incapable of accommodating everyone should be disqualified as serving as host.”

-The Cuban embassy in Washington did not immediately respond to a request for comment on Thursday.
+Johana Tablada de la Torre, deputy director for U.S. affairs in Cuba's foreign ministry, hit back against Hannan's accusations, writing on Twitter that Cuba "has no need to distract attention" or "interfere in the internal politics of other countries."

-“The Cubans are loving this, getting the attention that they get for not attending and ... continuing to bang that drum," Hannan said.
+Hannan told the virtual conference: “The Cubans are loving this, getting the attention that they get for not attending and ... continuing to bang that drum."

 “The more that they can shine the light on us and call us the bad guy, they're avoiding the fact that the repression that they've been actively perpetrating against their people,” she said, citing a crackdown on street protests last July.
 “They want the press on us not inviting them to the summit or not. ...
 Hypocrisy plays well in the media.”